 How we provide services, activities, and community infrastructure will need to change if we are to remain a safe, accessible and 'age friendly' city.
-This is due to unprecedented population, infrastructure and housing growth in the city of Melbourne, longer life expectancy, a more informed rights-based community, and the impact of substantial Australian Government reform.
+This is due to unprecedented social change influenced by the COVID-19 pandemic, population, infrastructure and housing growth in the city of Melbourne, longer life expectancy, a more informed rights-based community, and the impact of substantial Australian Government reform.